 Hollow Knight review

-Which makes it all the harder to say that having finished it with Dream No More ending and 100% (not 112%) completion, I didn’t enjoy it that much due to a few - perhaps controversial on my end - gripes.
+Which makes it all the harder to say that having finished it with the Dream No More ending and 100% (not 112%) completion, I didn’t enjoy it that much due to a few – perhaps controversial on my end – gripes.
 But let’s start with the positives.

 The art style is great.
-A lot of indies - and by extension games I play - use pixel art.
+A lot of indies – and by extension games I play – use pixel art.
 While that art direction has a lot of variation and is one of my favourites in general, its prevalence makes a different game all the more exciting.
 Hollow Knight’s hand-drawn animation is mesmerising.
-I found myself just sitting on benches (game’s equivalent of save points) and admiring it a few times, particularly in a few scenic locations1.
+I found myself just sitting on benches (game’s equivalent of save points) and taking it all in a few times, particularly in a few scenic locations1.
 This extends to the world in general.
 Every area is meticulously crafted with a unique environment and atmosphere, with countless secrets scattered around.

 But now we come to the negatives.
 I won’t hide that most of them are “skill issues” or part of the genre’s charm, but these reviews are supposed to be about my experience with the games.

-But perhaps the biggest annoyance was lack of direction.
-Multiple times, I had to look up where the hell I was supposed to go next.
-Of course, this is part of the course with metroidvanias, but this fact didn’t make it less annoying to be in the middle of nowhere with only a vague idea of where to go next.
-Some kind of “something might be there!” marker that firmly nudges you into the “right” direction would be greatly appreciated.
-And if getting lost is the intended experience, I’d love an Official Guide like in Rakuen, so I at least don’t need internet to find out what I need.
+But the biggest annoyance was lack of direction(s).
+Multiple times, I had to look up where I was supposed to go next.
+Of course, this is part of the course with metroidvanias, but this didn’t make it less annoying to be in the middle of nowhere with only a vague idea of my destination.
+Some kind of “something might be there!” or “did you check this place thoroughly?” marker that firmly nudges you into the “right” direction would be greatly appreciated.
+And if getting lost is the intended experience, I’d love an Official Guide like in Rakuen, so I at least don’t need the internet to look up small hints of what I need.

-If you love games that challenge your skills, metroidvanias, and being lost in a beautiful world in state of decay, then you might enjoy Hollow Knight.
+If you love games that challenge your skills, metroidvanias, and being lost in a beautiful world in state of decay, you might enjoy Hollow Knight.
 But not if you’re me, apparently.